Traits define leaders’ behaviors. Good ones make for great leaders. Discover what different experts say leaders should possess.

 - Emotional intelligence

-This list reflect a military perspective, so it can be more appropriate to military leadership traits, rather than characteristics seen in the broader population.
+This list reflects a military perspective, so it can be more appropriate to military leadership traits, rather than characteristics seen in the broader population.

 Five that do include: